khawla-k-banydomi/schedulerapi/doc/MS5_Design and test of a microservice.md

 - gulp watch -> to watch the app
 - gulp start -> to start the app

-# morgan logger is used which is a middleware for nodejs
+# morgan logger is used which is a middleware for node js

 # Added config by using .env file ;
 - process.env.PORT